The 20 Best Drug Induced Dyskinesia Doctors Near Me in Ohio, US

 English

-Aasef Shaikh is a Neurologist in Cleveland, Ohio.
+Aasef Shaikh is a Neurologist practicing medicine in Cleveland, Ohio.
 Dr. Shaikh is rated as an Elite provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Brown Syndrome, Torticollis, Drug Induced Dyskinesia, Focal Dystonia, and Deep Brain Stimulation.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Brown Syndrome, Torticollis, Drug Induced Dyskinesia, Focal Dystonia, and Deep Brain Stimulation.

 Learn about our expert tiers